jonathanlocke/jonathanlocke.github.io/unpublished/resources.md

         listenTo(zip.entry("data.txt")).safeCopyTo(folder, OVERWRITE);
     }

 In each case, the code is assumed to be in a class implementing *Repeater*.
 The *listenTo()* calls add *this* as a listener to the argument object, creating a listener chain.
-If something notable happens in a *Resource*, it will broadcast a message down the listener chain.
-For more information, see the [Broadcaster/Listener design pattern.](#broadcaster)
+If something notable happens in a *Resource* (for example, an attempt to open the resource when it doesn't exist), it will broadcast a message down the listener chain.

-> Note: By default, a broadcaster with no listeners will log any messages it hears, along with a warning that the broadcaster has no listeners.
-The system property *KIVAKIT_IGNORE_MISSING_LISTENERS* can be used to suppress these warnings for applications where this behavior is acceptable.
-This means that the calls to *listenTo* in the code above are optional if there is no need for downstream listeners to receive messages from *File* and *Folder*.
+#### Resource problems and messaging

-All *Resource*s inherit and use the *fatal()* method to report problems with opening, reading and writing (other methods may have different semantics, such as those with a boolean return value).
+All *Resource*s inherit and use the *fatal()* method to report unrecoverable problems with opening, reading and writing (other methods may have different semantics, such as those with a boolean return value).
 The *fatal()* method in *Broadcaster*'s base interface *Transceiver* does two things:

 1. Broadcasts a *FatalProblem* message to listeners
 2. Throws an *IllegalStateException*

-The code (in *Broadcaster*'s parent interface *Transceiver*) looks like this:

-    default <T> T fatal(String text, Object... arguments) {
-        var problem = new FatalProblem(text, arguments);
-        handle(problem);
-        problem.throwAsIllegalStateException();
-        return null;
-    }

 *This design decouples the broadcasting of a *FatalProblem* message to listeners from the flow-of-control change that occurs as the result of throwing an exception*.
-The result is that, in most cases, exceptions can be caught only when an operation is recoverable, and the information in the exception can be ignored because it has already been broadcast (and probably logged, depending on the terminal listener(s)).
+The result is that, in most cases, exceptions can be caught only when an operation is recoverable, and the information in the exception can usually be ignored because it has already been broadcast (and probably logged, depending on the terminal listener(s)).

-For example, in this common (but unfortunate looking) idiom, error information is propagated to the caller with an exception that is caught, qualified with a cause and logged:
+For example, in this common (but unfortunate looking) idiom, error information is propagated to the caller with an exception that is caught, qualified with a cause, and logged:

     class Launcher
     {